eocello10/robo-advisor-project/README.md

 # Parsed Response:
     parsed_response = json.loads(response.text)
 - First, start with latest_refershed.
 You can create a breakpoint (breakpoint()) in your code to allow you to begin to search for the keys from the url.
-- to seacrh for the information type in python robo-advisor-project.py. then parsed_response.keys.
+- to search for the information type in python robo-advisor-project.py. then parsed_response.keys.
 You will find two: Meta Data and Time Series (5 Min)
 - Next step is to find the keys for the Meta Data key.
 Once you find this you will see the last refreshed is item 3.
 Use the code below
     - last_refreshed = parsed_response["Meta Data"]["3.
 Last Refreshed"]
     - Update print function like this - print(f"LATEST DAY: {last_refreshed}")